OddCanons/flames_of_war/grey_aliens.md

 Cross-country
  Hover

- Grey Aircraft
+### Grey Aircraft

-Grey "foos," as described by human pilots, are nimble, glowing saucers that can change their vectors seemingly in violation of the laws of physics, making them difficult to target.
-Although often seen flying in strange formations, "foos" always attack alone.
-"Foos" are equipped with advanced sensors and instruments to aid in finding targets on the ground and in the air.
+Grey "foo fighters" or "foos", as described by human pilots, are nimble, glowing saucers, spheres, or triangles that can change their vectors seemingly in violation of the laws of physics, making them difficult to target.
+Although often seen flying in strange formations, foos always attack alone.
+Foos are equipped with advanced sensors and instruments to aid in finding targets on the ground and in the air.

 Don't roll for the number of Grey Aircraft.
 A successful Ground Attack roll always results in 1 aircraft.

 Grey Aircraft add -1 to the score to range in and need a 5+ for Fighter Interception.

 Anti-aircraft teams add +1 to the score needed to hit Grey Aircraft.

-Alien Invasion Force
+## Grey Alien Invasion Force

-"The outcry from the hundreds of millions whose chief concern is the long future of themselves and their children will, I hope, become so universal and so insistent that no man, no government anywhere, can stand apart from this battle.” -- Dwight D. Eisenhower, SACAEF
+> "The outcry from the hundreds of millions whose chief concern is the long future of themselves and their children will, I hope, become so universal and so insistent that no man, no government anywhere, can stand apart from this battle.” - Dwight D. Eisenhower, SACAEF

+_Your Force must contain at least one Formation, and may contain as many Formations as you like._

 Headquarters 1 Force HQ
 Headquarters
 Force HQ 120 points